safeledger logo

 The LSA requirement has been removed for many professional sectors, making it easier for foreign entrepreneurs to retain full operational control without the need for a local agent.

-2. Submit the Application and Pay Fees: Submit all required documents to the DED or relevant authority.
-Pay the applicable fees, which vary based on license type and jurisdiction.
+• Submit Application & Pay Fees: File the complete application with the DED or relevant authority and pay fees based on license type and jurisdiction.

-3. Receive Your Trade License: Once approved, your trade license is issued, authorizing you to commence operations.
-Display the license prominently at your business premises.
+• Receive Trade License: Upon approval, the trade license is issued, allowing you to legally start operations and display it at your business premises.

 Choosing the right jurisdiction impacts your market access, ownership, and operational flexibility.
 Safe Ledger makes this simple: